 Yes, early repayment can be an option, but the lender may choose to charge you an ‘early settlement fee’.
 This is to offset the loss of the interest on the loan that you would have paid if you would have continued repayments to the end of the term.

-Secured loans are authorised and regulated by the Financial Conduct Authority, the UK’s financial regulator, so lenders will require you to show that you will be able to repay the money before they will lend to you.
+Secured loans are regulated by the Financial Conduct Authority, the UK’s financial regulator, so lenders will require you to show that you will be able to repay the money before they will lend to you.
 They are subject to the same regulations as regular mortgages.

 Secured loans can be a good idea, but you will have to weigh the benefits against the risks and make that decision for yourself.
 The benefits are obvious – a large lump sum with a reasonable repayment term and relatively low interest rate.